1,504 students (49% male, 51% female); 49 states and territories represented; 1% international.

 An Active and Rigorous Experience

 - Domestically, students participate in Hillsdale’s many internship programs.
-Two popular options include the Washington-Hillsdale Intern Program (WHIP), offering students an unparalleled opportunity to work in Washington, D.C. at the Hillsdale College Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship, and the Professional Sales Intern Program, conducted during the College’s summer recess months.
+These include the Washington-Hillsdale Intern Program (WHIP), offering students an unparalleled opportunity to work in Washington, D.C. at the Hillsdale College Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship.
 In addition, Biology majors take advantage of a summer marine biology course offered in the Florida Keys, as well as Hillsdale College’s 685-acre Gordon Biological Research Station in Luther, Michigan, the largest private college biological station in the state.

 Students at Hillsdale College embrace a classical liberal arts core curriculum led by a committed teaching faculty and purposed to cultivate the moral and intellectual virtues.
 Faculty advisors, departmental and campus-wide academic support, accomplished visiting scholars, and other unique opportunities all contribute to a rigorous academic experience.